OpenAPI And Contract

 Stable error envelope: error.code, error.message, error.details

-Published examples for create, save envelope, sync, conflict, and error responses
+Published examples for account creation, slot sync, conflict, and error responses

 Docs Discipline